zabereznikova/docs.de-de/docs/framework/windows-workflow-foundation/how-to-create-and-run-a-long-running-workflow.md

         new WorkflowApplication(wf, instance.DefinitionIdentity);
     ```

-4. Sobald `WorkflowApplication` erstellt wird, konfigurieren Sie den Instanzspeicher, die Handler des Workflowlebenszyklus und die Erweiterungen, indem Sie `ConfigureWorkflowApplication` aufrufen.
-Diese Schritte müssen bei jeder Erstellung einer neuen `WorkflowApplication` ausgeführt werden, und zwar bevor die Workflowinstanz in `WorkflowApplication` geladen wird.
-Nachdem der Workflow geladen wurde, wird er mit der Schätzung des Benutzers fortgesetzt.
+4.  <span data-ttu-id="10a32-313">Sobald `WorkflowApplication` erstellt wird, konfigurieren Sie den Instanzspeicher, die Handler des Workflowlebenszyklus und die Erweiterungen, indem Sie `ConfigureWorkflowApplication` aufrufen.</span><span class="sxs-lookup"><span data-stu-id="10a32-313">Once the `WorkflowApplication` is created, configure the instance store, workflow lifecycle handlers, and extensions by calling `ConfigureWorkflowApplication`.</span></span> <span data-ttu-id="10a32-314">Diese Schritte müssen bei jeder Erstellung einer neuen `WorkflowApplication` ausgeführt werden, und zwar bevor die Workflowinstanz in `WorkflowApplication` geladen wird.</span><span class="sxs-lookup"><span data-stu-id="10a32-314">These steps must be done every time a new `WorkflowApplication` is created, and they must be done before the workflow instance is loaded into the `WorkflowApplication`.</span></span> <span data-ttu-id="10a32-315">Nachdem der Workflow geladen wurde, wird er mit der Schätzung des Benutzers fortgesetzt.</span><span class="sxs-lookup"><span data-stu-id="10a32-315">After the workflow is loaded, it is resumed with the user's guess.</span></span>

     ```vb
     'Configure the extensions and lifecycle handlers.